Tajerbashi/Win_Control_Bank/README.md

 | Calcualte      | right foo     |
 | Online Exchange      | right foo     |

+## Plan Of Application is Manage Accounts Of Bank
 ## Inline code

 This is an application for Accounting and Reportation `Accounting/Exchange`.